 If you’re serious about getting your content seen on Instagram, hashtags for Instagram Reels are still one of the most effective tools you can use.

-By the end, you’ll know exactly how to make hashtags work harder for your Reels and get your brand discovered by new audiences.
+After reading this article, you’ll know exactly how to make hashtags work harder for your Reels and get your brand discovered by new audiences.

 Hashtags are one of the simplest ways to make your Reels more discoverable.
 When you add a hashtag, you’re attaching your content to a searchable topic.